joshsojosh/DND-website-WHBS29/README.md

-This is a file for the WHBS29 DND CLub!
+This is a file for the WHBS29 DND Club!